Introduction to Online Convex Optimization: Agnostic Learning using Online Convex Optimization

 In this section we show how to use online convex optimization for agnostic PAC learning.
-Following the paradigm of this manuscript, we describe and analyze a reduction from agnostic learning to OCO for convex loss functions.
+Following the paradigm of this manuscript, we describe and analyze a reduction from agnostic learning to online convex optimization.
 The reduction is formally described in Algorithm \ref{alg:reductionOCO2LRN}.

 For this reduction we assumed that the concept (hypothesis) class is a convex subset of Euclidean space.
 A similar reduction can be carried out for discrete hypothesis classes (see exercises).
 In fact, the technique we explore below will work for any hypothesis set $\H$ that admits a low regret algorithm, and can be generalized to infinite hypothesis classes that are known to be learnable.